-In our next scenario, we like to depict that it is possible to deploy the same service on multiple clouds through the use of our sophisticated but easy to use command clients.
-Detailed information about the exact commands are provided in our manual [3].
-Through this we can, for example, evaluate suitable providers for our deployment through benchmarking the service execution on each provider.
+In our next scenario, we like to focus on the possibility to deploy the same service on multiple clouds through the use of our sophisticated but easy-to-use command clients.
+Detailed information about the exact commands is provided in our manual [14].
+Through this, we can, for example, evaluate suitable providers for our deployment through benchmarking the service execution on each provider and select those that meet our benchmark requirements.
 This is precisely what we will be showcasing in our benchmark section and demonstrate this approach's feasibility.
 Thus the scientist not only obtains the ability with GAS Generator to develop and deploy services, but also to evaluate their performance on a variety of infrastructures.
-An example is provided in Fig. 11 where a scientist deploys, for example, a service on AWS, Azure, and Google.
-As they are asynchronous services, the scientist can query the services simultaneously and gathers responses and benchmarks.
+An example is provided in Fig. 10 where a scientist deploys, for example, a service on AWS, Azure, and Google.
+As they are asynchronous services, the scientist can query the services simultaneously and gathers responses and benchmarks in parallel.
 Obviously, this can be used in a real scenario to integrate compute resources from multiple providers that can be accessed via our GAS services.
-It also allows specific adaptations such as the integration of cloud AI services with one provider that are not accessible in another.
-Hence the framework can also be utilized to benchmark secondary services that are offered by a particular provider, or if they are offered by more than one, they can be comparatively evaluated.
+It also allows specific adaptations such as the integration of cloud AI services with one provider that is not accessible in another.

+Hence the framework can also be utilized to benchmark secondary services that are offered by a particular provider, or if they are offered by more than one provider, they can be comparatively evaluated.